Brand-New Poll Sheds Light On Most Likely Matchup For NY Governor’s Seat

 Businessman Harry Wilson, who worked at the US Treasury Department during the Obama administration, had 15 percent support.
 He was followed by Andrew Giuliani, son of former New York City Mayor Rudy Giuliani, at 13 percent.

-Of the likely Republican voters who took part in the poll, 22% are still undecided.
+Of the likely Republican voters who took part in the poll, 22 percent are still undecided.

 “Zeldin’s support in the primary is strongest among suburban voters,” said Spencer Kimball, executive director of Emerson College polling.